mttfshr/mattfisher.io/docs/log/entries.md

 # 2025-05-11: Vibecoding
-Yes I am vibecoding this site.
+I am vibecoding this site.
 I'm learning a lot about how to collaborate with Claude.
 I'm mentally drafting a post about this process; it's making my neurons fire in a way that I haven't felt in a while.

 ---